 And this brings me back to why I avoided trying to write something ‘definitive’.
 The hope was always that we’d encourage readers to take their first steps into playtesting - by whatever methods they deem most appropriate for their game - or to consider alternative methods and setups, but by showing what is possible rather than telling you what to do.
 There are other methods beyond those listed here, with new tools and techniques being developed constantly.

 PlaytestCloud’s platform is designed to let you run many of the methodologies and study designs outlined.
 But at the same time we realize that conducting user research for games is a wide, varied field, and while we specialize in providing remote unmoderated playtesting services, conducting practical games user research that effectively combines different methodologies across the development lifecycle can make for more powerful and efficient research programs, and ultimately, better games.

 The book is written with nods and hints toward the services that we offer at PlaytestCloud, but in the name of transparency, we decided to ensure that these are always presented separately from the core text.
-The Mobile Playtesting Playbook is available on Amazon.com, or you can ask your PlaytestCloud representative for a complimentary copy (while supplies last).
+The Mobile Playtesting Playbook is available on Amazon.com, as an ebook or you can ask your PlaytestCloud representative for a complimentary physical copy (while supplies last).